AN-2001/Irit2Powerpoint/README.md

 You may start a debug instance by hitting run which will launch PowerPoint with the Plugin preconfigured.

 # INSTRUCTIONS
-After installation, please see the example directory for a presentation that introduces the plugin and showcases it. the docs directory contains documentation for the supported import settings.
+The docs directory provides documentation for import settings.
+An example powerpoint presentation that demonstrates the plugin is also provided.

 **By Abed Naa'ran and Ismaeel Bder**